-The best part about being an occupational therapist
+The best part about a career in occupational therapy

 According to Brisbane based paediatric occupational therapist Nicole Grant, this profession is for those who are passionate and compassionate, creative and resourceful, who like thinking outside of the box and being able to take a holistic approach to health care.

 Occupational therapists often play an advocacy role for their clients.
 Stephanie Cantrill, who is an occupational therapist and polio community officer talks about the needs of those who survived polio in their childhood as they age.
 Professor Sylvia Rodger (who sadly passed away in April 2017) covers how occupational therapists advocate for their clients here:

 While many other people in the health industry are involved in the diagnosis of diseases, the occupational therapist’s role is about looking at what their client wants to do, and help make that happen.

-What you really need to consider before deciding to study occupational therapy
+What you really need to consider before deciding on a career in occupational therapy

 The biggest thing you need to know is that the profession of occupational therapy isn’t about providing careers advice!
 The “occupation” in occupational therapy is all about daily activities, whether it be playing and learning for a child or an adult with cerebral palsy living independently.